U. S. v. Milwitt

 The version of 18 U.S.C. § 157 applicable to this case (subsequently changed by BAPCPA in ways not pertinent) is:

-A person who, having devised or intending to devise a scheme or artifice to defraud and for the purpose of executing or concealing such a scheme or artifice or attempting to do so—
+A person who, having devised or intending to devise a scheme or artifice to defraud and for the purpose of executing or concealing such a scheme or artifice or attempting to do so—The pertinent language of the indictment is as follows:

 (1) files a petition under title 11;